Tzowbiie/CarND-Path-Planning-Project/README.md

 #### Rules for German Highway behavior
 One rule on german highways is too drive on the right lane as often as possible:

-5. If right lane is empty, change lange to the right.
+5. If right lane is empty, change lane to the right.

 #### Rules to choose Fast Lane
 6. If left lane is empty and left lane is declared as fast lane, change lane to the left.